We’re all trying to get things done in our lives. Clay Christensen calls these, “jobs to be done.”

 - And it is full of leaders and marketers who lack both heart and smarts!

-I want to help you connect a servant leader heart with modern marketing smarts.
+When a servant heart meets marketing smarts, great things happen.
 I’m not going to lie to you.
 It’s a tough road.
 It takes a long time to travel.
-It won’t win you many accolades.
-But, in the end, you will build a legacy of improving people’s lives.
+But, in the end, you will build a legacy of improving people’s lives in meaningful ways.